Introduction to Mixtures

 Did You Know?

-Tyndall effect is defined as the phenomena in which the particles in a colloidal solution scatter the beams of light which are directed towards them.
+Tyndall effect is defined as the phenomenon in which the particles in a colloidal solution scatter the beams of light which are directed towards them.
 This effect is shown by all colloidal solutions and some suspensions.
 The Tyndall effect is used to check if the given solution is a colloid or not.
 The intensity of scattering of light is proportional to the density of the colloidal particles and the frequency of the incident light.

 When a beam of light passes through a colloid, the colloidal particles present in the solution do not allow the beam of light to pass through them completely.
 The light particles collide with the colloidal particles and are scattered in different directions.
 This phenomenon of scattering makes the path of the light beam visible.